knpuniversity/blog/clean-up-migrations.md

 table that matches production instead of simply running `symfony console doctrine:schema:update` command.

-And that's when many files may cause some performance issues locally.
+And that's when many migration files may cause some performance issues locally.
 In this case, you can drop all the migrations you have so far and create a single migration that will recreate the whole database schema from scratch.

 So, this is TOTALLY optional, but if a giant `migrations/` folder is bothering you, clean it up!
 Also, congratulations on having a successful site that has lived